-- The inspection frequency for soya bean farmers (producers) shall be risk-based; the risk classification shall be based on the risk assessment for farmers (see Annex 04, paragraph 1), resulting in the following inspection frequency for farmers (group members) in the scope of group certification: - F-RL 0: inspection required every 3 years, - F-RL 1: inspection required every 2 years, - F-RL 2: annual inspection required; - the sample size for the inspection of farmers (group members) by an external certification body shall be determined by the total quantity of Donau Soja beans delivered to the primary collector; - up to 3,000 tonnes: 1% of the farmers delivering to the primary collector shall be inspected, - 3,001 to 9,000 tonnes: 5% of the farmers delivering to the primary collector shall be inspected, - 9,001 tonnes and more: the square root of the farmers delivering to the primary collector shall be inspected, - in the case of a group certification of primary collectors, the total quantity of Donau Soja beans collected by the entire group can be used as a baseline for determining the sample size;
+- The inspection frequency for soya bean farmers (producers) shall be risk-based; the risk classification shall be based on the risk assessment for farmers (see Annex 04, paragraph 1), resulting in the following inspection frequency for farmers (group members) in the scope of group certification: - $\circ~$ F-RL 0: inspection required every 3 years, - F-RL 1: inspection required every 2 years, - F-RL 2: annual inspection required; - the sample size for the inspection of farmers (group members) by an external certification body shall be determined by the total quantity of Donau Soja beans delivered to the primary collector; - up to 3,000 tonnes: 1% of the farmers delivering to the primary collector shall be inspected, - 3,001 to 9,000 tonnes: 5% of the farmers delivering to the primary collector shall be inspected, - 9,001 tonnes and more: the square root of the farmers delivering to the primary collector shall be inspected, - If the quantity of certified soya beans per farmer is less than 35 tonnes on average (taking into account the total quantity of Donau Soja soya beans delivered to the primary collector divided by the total number of Donau Soja soya bean farmers): the sample size for the inspection of farmers (group members) by an external certification body shall be divided by three.

-- a minimum of one farmer (group member) per certification period (depending on the F-RL of the farmers) and per primary collector or group of primary collectors shall be inspected; - the external inspector shall select the farmer(s) (group members) to be inspected in a given year/certification period.
-In this context, the following aspects shall be taken into account: - farmers (group members) who have not been inspected in the previous year(s) shall be given priority for being inspected, unless a significant non-compliance issue was identified during a previous inspection, - o farmers (group members) selected for inspection, shall be as representative as possible of the farmers in the whole group in terms of size and location; - the inspection results are submitted to Donau Soja Organisation anytime on request; - all farmers inspected throughout one year shall be listed in the summary inspection report of the primary collector, including the following information: - o name and address of the farmer (group member), - production area risk level (F-RL), - non-compliance issues identified, together with the corresponding remedial measure levels and corrective actions; - for each farmer inspected who has one or more non-compliance issues greater than or equal to remedial measure level 3, one additional farmer shall be inspected; - the group certification of farmers shall be an integral part of the inspection contract between the primary collector and a certification body recognised by Donau Soja Organisation; the farmers (group members) themselves shall not be obliged to be listed in this contract or to conclude an inspection contract with a certification body recognised by Donau Soja Organisation; - the farmers (group members) shall not be listed on the certificate of the primary collector (group manager), nor shall they receive their own certificates.
+- If the soya bean farmer (group member) delivers less than 3 tonnes of soya beans to the primary collector in a crop year: these small farmers shall not be included in the sample size calculation for the inspection of farmers (group members).
+These farmers can be inspected according to the regular inspection frequency. - in the case of a group certification of primary collectors, the total quantity of Donau Soja beans collected by the entire group can be used as a baseline for determining the sample size; - a minimum of one farmer (group member) per certification period (depending on the F-RL of the farmers) and per primary collector or group of primary collectors shall be inspected; - the external inspector shall select the farmer(s) (group members) to be inspected in a given year/certification period.
+In this context, the following aspects shall be taken into account: - farmers (group members) who have not been inspected in the previous year(s) shall be given priority for being inspected, unless a significant non-compliance issue was identified during a previous inspection, - farmers (group members) selected for inspection, shall be as representative as possible of the farmers in the whole group in terms of size and location; - the inspection results are submitted to Donau Soja Organisation anytime on request; - all farmers inspected throughout one year shall be listed in the summary inspection report of the primary collector, including the following information: - \circ $\;$ name and address of the farmer (group member), - production area risk level (F-RL), - non-compliance issues identified, together with the corresponding remedial measure levels and corrective actions; - for each farmer inspected who has one or more non-compliance issues greater than or equal to remedial measure level 3, one additional farmer shall be inspected; - the group certification of farmers shall be an integral part of the inspection contract between the primary collector and a certification body recognised by Donau Soja Organisation; the farmers (group members) themselves shall not be obliged to be listed in this contract or to conclude an inspection contract with a certification body recognised by Donau Soja Organisation; - the farmers (group members) shall not be listed on the certificate of the primary collector (group manager), nor shall they receive their own certificates.